uiceds/cee-492-term-project-fall-2022-jiaotonguniv/manuscript.md

 ##### 10.season - category (0-spring; 1-summer; 2-autumn; 3-winter)

-In addition to season and isweekend, from the tiestamp feature we can extract many separate time features - day of the week (as one scaled column or as seven columns of ismonday, istuesday etc.), month number, day of the month, week number, hour, minute.
+In addition to season and isweekend, from the timestamp feature we can extract many separate time features - day of the week (as one scaled column or as seven columns of ismonday, istuesday etc.), month number, day of the month, week number, hour, minute.
 In combination with external data, we could add islight for after dawn times and is_schoolholiday to match London school holiday times.

 #### Link of dataset: